 Malaria is caused by an infection transmitted by the Anopheles mosquito.
 It occurs predominantly in tropical and subtropical regions of Africa, Asia, Central and South America, and Oceania.
 Some countries with both urban and rural malaria may not have any malaria in major cities most frequently visited by tourists.
 Most malaria is now resistant to the older medication, chloroquine (Aralen), but generally sensitive to mefloquine (Lariam) and atovaquone/proguanil (Malarone).
 Lariam is given once a week beginning one week prior to arrival and continuing for four weeks after departure.
 Lariam cannot be used in those with a history of serious psychiatric illness or epilepsy.
 It also cannot be used with certain medications.
 Malarone is taken daily beginning two days prior to entry into the risk area and continuing for seven days after departure from the risk area.
 Malarone should not be taken in conjunction with tetracycline, reglan, or rifampin.
 All travelers to countries with malaria should seek prompt attention for fever while traveling and for up to three years after return.
 Lariam resistance is common at the Thai-Cambodian and Thai-Myanmar borders and in Western Cambodia.
 For these areas Malarone or Doxycycline can be taken.
 Doxycycline can cause a reaction in the sun and therefore sun block is important, as well as protective clothing.
 The major human defense against malaria is avoiding exposure to mosquitoes.
 This includes sleeping inside screened areas, wearing clothing that covers the arms and legs, avoiding outdoor activities in the evening when the mosquitoes are most active. and using mosquito repellent.
 The most effective repellents contain DEET.
 A long-acting formulation is Ultrathon.
 Other recommended available insect repellents are Deet-Plus, Repel and Deep Woods Off.
 High concentrations of DEET may cause severe skin rash, and are not recommended for children or pregnant women.
 Insecticides containing permethrin may be sprayed in living or sleeping areas at night and use of mosquito nets impregnated with permethrin will further improve protection from malaria. top

-HPV (Gardasil) is a vaccine that helps protect young women against some diseases caused by the human papillomavirus, including cervical cancer.
-HPV is recommended for girls and women 9 through 26 years of age.
+HPV (Gardasil) is a vaccine that helps protect young men and women against some diseases caused by the human papillomavirus, including cervical cancer and genital warts.
+Gardasil has been approved for men and women 9 through 26 years of age.
 The schedule is three doses at intervals of 0, 2 and 6 months.top

-Zostavax (Shingles) vaccine is recommended for adults 60 years of age and older with a history of chicken pox.
+Zostavax (Shingles) vaccine has been approved for adults 50 years of age and older with a history of chicken pox.
 It is a single dose live vaccine which substantially reduces the risk of developing shingles.
-It is not indicated for those who are immunocompromised, or for those with a history of shingles.
+It is not indicated for those who are immunocompromised.
 It is not a treatment for shingles.
 Complete information on Zostavax can be found here. top

 In areas with poor hygiene, it is important to avoid foods that have not been personally peeled, and tap water, including ice.
 This is, of course, very difficult and, in spite of all efforts, bacterial infections causing diarrhea are common.
 Lomotil or Imodium are an effective treatment for most diarrhea.
 Ciprofloxacin (Cipro) 500 mg, in a single dose is often used to treat the infection in adults.
 If the diarrhea is severe or associated with a fever or bloody stools, ciprofloxacin (500 mg twice a day for seven days) is recommended.
 Adequate fluid replacement is mandatory.
 Bismuth subsalicylate (Pepto-Bismol) can also prevent diarrhea in travelers who take two tablets four times daily. top